How It All Began

 They live in a stable in the middle of nowhere, no one will deliver to them and when it rains or snows, they are unable to leave ……………..Sue’s idea of heaven !!
 But the biggest problem they have is that there are no drains or yard and they flood quite often.

 The DAS ‘office’ is the kitchen table.
 They don’t have time off/days out or holidays as there is no one to look after the dogs although some nights they are able to go out to eat and not have to cook !

-They have 6 Great Danes of their own, all rescues apart from Berrie who is great niece to Donkey.
-They also have 3 Sarplaninacs, 2 are young and full of energy and one is elderly whose back legs do not want to work properly anymore……………… very sadly they no longer have any dalmatians of their own due to both of them passing this year…….
+They have 7 Great Danes of their own, all rescues apart from Berrie who is great niece to Donkey.
+They also have 3 Sarplaninacs, 2 are young and full of energy and one is elderly whose back legs do not want to work properly anymore……………… very sadly they no longer have any dalmatians of their own due to both of them passing in 2019…….
 Thor was 15 ½ and had dementia and EC reached the grand old age of 16 and 11 months.

 Dave goes out to work full time (he had been working from home for 18 months) which means that Sue runs everything herself including feeding the dogs 3 times per day and weighing the food out, much better for them all to help prevent GDV.
 This means that their time is extremely restricted and if they want to go out which is usually for vets appointments or to get dog food or other dog related things, it has to be fitted around the feeding times………..there is always something to do with Dave being the handyman at weekends !!